In the middle of the 18th century, Russia had all prerequisites to set up its national theatre.

 Scroll down

-«Theater in Kursk», published in 1887, write:
+In his book «The Theatre in Kursk», published in 1887,

 For greater immersion, it is recommended to turn on music